arq5x/gemini/docs/content/loading.rst

 ================================
-Using LSF, SGE and Torque clusters
+Using LSF, SGE, SLURM and Torque schedulers
 ================================
-Thanks to some great work from Brad Chapman and Rory Kirchner, one can also load VCF files into GEMINI in parallel using many cores on LSF, SGE or Torque clusters.
+One can load VCF files into GEMINI in parallel using many cores on LSF, SGE, SLURM or Torque clusters.
 One must simply specify the type of job scheduler your cluster uses and the queue name to which your jobs should be submitted.

 For example, let's assume you use LSF and a queue named ``preempt_everyone``.
 Here is all you need to do: